kumodot/FreeTape/README.md

-Simple Local MP3 Player via Browser using P5js.
+Simple online MP3 Player via Browser, that play Local files,  using P5js.
 Made with the help of Chat GPT.

 Version 57
  - Known Bugs - The Rotation of the Tape Reel gets crazy if tou press REW or FF repeatdly.